The outdoors is our medicine

 A gathering for sharing experiences in a friendly atmosphere

-Focus on how getting outside has helped you/if you are looking for help with this/just want to
+Focus on how getting outside has helped you/if you are looking for help with this/just want to hang out

 Either attend or listen/watch via the live feed... (is live feed dangerous if we want to create a safe space?)